 2. Drive Slow– Heavy rain results in low visibility and minimal traction.
 Hence, when driving in flood water, the best advice is to go easy on the brakes and throttle.
 This result in hydroplaning, which will cause you to lose control of your car.
-The braking distance for cars also and in case of Mumbai, it increases even more because of its concrete roads.
+The braking distance for cars also and in the case of Mumbai, it increases even more because of its concrete roads.

 3. Abandon your car if the water level reaches the door- If the water level doesn’t show any sign of reducing, its best advised to park your car in the corner of the road and inform a civic body.
 If someone continues to drive in a heavily waterlogged street, chances are that the car might get locked from the inside and the windows will also not function due to electrical failure.
 You must find a safe corner spot for your car for parking.
 You can always salvage your car later on.

 4. Head Rests double up as glass breakers- If you happen to be stuck in your car surrounded by water, you can use your car’s headrest as a glass breaker to set free.
 Even though it is advised to keep a small hammer in the car’s boot or in the glove box for emergency situations, your car’s headrest can save your day for doubling up as a glass breaker.
-While breaking the window or windshield, just maintain some distance with it as you may get injured.

 1. Turn off the engine- You risk the flooding of your air inflow with water if you continue to drive on a waterlogged street.
 The first thing to do when water becomes a lot to handle is to switch off your car engine.
 This will prevent water from entering the air intake and choking the engine.
 If your air intake is already compromised, it is still advisable to switch off the engine so as to avoid its seizure.